jlhapp/Basic_Mapping/README.md

 ![csv](https://cloud.githubusercontent.com/assets/20543318/17519129/9ac0e95c-5e18-11e6-9cc6-daf8cc0d138a.JPG)

-Use ggmap to display x,y coordinates on top of map
+*Using ggmap to display x,y coordinates on top of a Google map:*
   1. Geocode the center of a map.  variable <- geocode("North Carolina")
   2. Map the geocoded point and set zoom level.  variable2 <- get_map((variable), zoom = 7)
   3. Set bounding box using goeocded map